 The average American family washes about 300 loads of laundry each year.
 ENERGY STAR can help families cut their related energy and water costs.
 ENERGY STAR certified clothes washers use about 25% less energy and 33% less water than regular washers.
 Over the lifetime of the product, models that have earned the ENERGY STAR can save $380 in energy costs.

 They have a greater tub capacity which means you can wash fewer loads to clean the same amount of laundry.
-They are available in front-load and top-load models.
+They are available in front-load and top-load models from brands including Blomberg, Asko, GE, Kenmore, LG, Samsung, Whirlpool, and many more.
 ENERGY STAR top-load models utilize new technologies that do not require the tub to fill with water.
 They clean using sophisticated wash systems to flip or spin clothes through a stream of water.
 Many have sensors to monitor incoming water levels and temperature.
 They also rinse clothes with repeated high-pressure spraying instead of soaking them in a full tub of water.

 Consider the following:

 - Use less energy.
 On average, a new ENERGY STAR certified clothes washer uses 316 kWh of electricity and can save you about $35 a year on your utility bills compared to a standard model.